Topics Report on "BioJapan 2021" and its participation Biopharmaceutical Committee Seminar

 Strengthening Manufacturing Infrastructure for Next Generation Biopharmaceuticals

-The Biopharmaceutical Committee of the Pharmaceutical Manufacturers Association of Japan (PAPJ) has been working for the past several years on an initiative titled "The Frontiers of Biopharmaceutical Manufacturing" to discuss topics related to the manufacturing of biopharmaceuticals from the respective perspectives of academia and industry.
+The Biopharmaceutical Committee of the JPMA has been working for the past several years on an initiative titled "The Frontiers of Biopharmaceutical Manufacturing" to discuss topics related to the manufacturing of biopharmaceuticals from the respective perspectives of academia and industry.
 The conference was held on October 14, 2021, under the title "Strengthening Manufacturing Infrastructure in Next Generation Biopharmaceuticals" with the aim of utilizing CMO (Contract Manufacturing)/CDMO (Contract Development Organization).
-Kazuhisa Uchida, Professor of the Graduate School of Science, Technology and Innovation, Kobe University and Chairman of the Biopharmaceuticals Committee, served as coordinator for the event, which was attended by approximately 120 participants.
+Kazuhisa Uchida, Professor of the Graduate School of Science, Technology and Innovation, Kobe University and Chairperson of the Biopharmaceutical Committee, served as coordinator for the event, which was attended by approximately 120 participants.

-Mr. Uchida, Chairperson of the Technical Working Committee, gave an overview of the current situation.
-Biopharmaceuticals and vaccines (e.g., next-generation antibodies, viral vectors, mRNA/DNA vaccines, etc.) using new modalities are being developed in Japan and overseas.
+Mr. Uchida, Chairperson of the Technical Working Group, gave an overview of the current situation.
+Biopharmaceuticals and vaccines (e.g., next-generation antibodies, viral vectors, mRNA/DNA vaccines, etc.) using new modalities are being developed in Japan and abroad.
 In order to rapidly develop and stably supply such innovative therapeutics and vaccines, it is necessary to establish a manufacturing infrastructure.
 In addition, from the perspective of national security, domestic manufacturing is becoming increasingly important.
-The participants will understand the strategies and recent efforts of academia, pharmaceutical companies, and CMO/CDMO companies to strengthen the biopharmaceutical manufacturing infrastructure for new modalities, as well as the current status of biomanufacturing for the deployment of seeds from academia, etc., and discuss the direction and ideal state of domestic manufacturing infrastructure development and the image of biotech human resources, etc. The participants also discussed the direction and ideal shape of the domestic manufacturing infrastructure and the image of biotech human resources.
+The participants will understand the strategies and recent efforts of academia, pharmaceutical companies, and CMO/CDMO companies to strengthen the biopharmaceutical manufacturing infrastructure for new modalities, as well as the current status of biomanufacturing for the deployment of seeds from academia, etc., and discuss the direction and ideal state of domestic manufacturing infrastructure development and the image of biotech human resources, etc. The discussion will be promoted on the direction and ideal shape of the manufacturing infrastructure and the image of biotech human resources in Japan.

 Furthermore,